RetiredWizard/PyDOS/README.md

 PyDOS environment variables to the newly booted environment as well as code that causes a second soft reboot after the script has completed to return control to PyDOS.

-**edit.py** - line editor inspired by DOS edlin.
+**edlin.py** - line editor inspired by DOS edlin.
 Intial program structure of line editor by Joesph Long
     https://github.com/j-osephlong/Python-Text-Editor

-**fsedit.py** - shell to load full screen editor from https://github.com/robert-hh/Micropython-Editor
+**edit.py** - shell to load full screen editor from https://github.com/robert-hh/Micropython-Editor

 **fileview.py** - scrollable text file viewer

-**sdmount.py** (Micropython ThingPlus or Circuitpython Keyboard Featherwing) - mounts an sd card to the file system
+**sdmount.py** - mounts an sd card to the file system

-**sdumount.py** (Micropython ThingPlus only) - dismounts an sd card from the file system
+**sdumount.py** - dismounts an sd card from the file system

-**setdate.py** (Micropython only) - initalizes the RP2040 real time clock to an entered date
+**setdate.py** - initalizes the RP2040 real time clock to an entered date

-**settime.py** (Micropython only) - initalizes the RP2040 real time clock to an entered time
+**settime.py** - initalizes the RP2040 real time clock to an entered time

 **diff.py** - performs a file comparison

-**sound.py** - outputs a sound to a speaker cicruit connected to GPIO 19
+**sound.py** - outputs a sound to a speaker cicruit connected to GPIO pin defined in lib/pydos_bcfg.py **tsound.py** - test program that plays a short sound sequence **piano.py** - emulates a small piano keyboard

+**i2cscan.py** - scans the I2C bus and displays any found device addresses

 **lcdprint.py** - displays text on an I2C LCD display

-**PyBasic.py** - a Basic interpreter from https://github.com/richpl/PyBasic.
-Tweaked and modified to run on Micropython.
-	basicparser.py, basictoken.py, flowsignal.py, lexer.py, program.py, basicdata.py

-At the DOS prompt a python program (.py) or batch (.bat) file can be run by simply entering the filename with or without the extension
+**lcdscroll.py** - scrolls text on an I2C LCD display
+**temperature.py** - displays temperature value from onboard temperature sensor to screen and I2C LCD display

+**basicpython.py** - Shell modeled after basic interpreter shell from https://github.com/tannewt/basicpython

+**blink.py** - program to blink onboard LED

+**rgbset.py** - program to set the rgb color of an onboard neopixel or dotstar **rgbblink.py** - program to blink an onboard neopixel or dotstar **rgbrainbow.py** - program to color cycle an onboard neopixel or dotstar

+**reboot.py** - performs a soft reboot (Micropython requires a Ctrl-D to complete)

 ## Installation